 Who We Are

 I am Brad Myers.
+Technically, these days, Dr. Myers, but please refrain from calling me that.
 Remington Weld is my shop.

 For the record, these names were not just plucked out of thin air.
 Both “Remington” and “Weld” are family names on my maternal side.
 For someone who fancies himself somewhat expert in the ways of family philanthropy, it seemed a propos.
 Also, I read somewhere that it is always a good idea to honor your mother.

-As for the academic bona fides, I am a proud alumnus of Mr. Jefferson’s University, the University of Southern California and Durham University across the pond.
+As for the academic bona fides, I am a proud alumnus of the Program for Political and Social Thought at Mr. Jefferson's University, was conferred my Masters in Religion and Social Ethics from the University of Southern California and received my Ph.D. in Theology and Religion from Durham University in the UK.

 The Brain Trust